rmzetti/hover-exec/README.md

 *Hover-exec* facilitates execution from within the editor of markdown code blocks in a variety of installed script languages.
 This is by no means intended as a replacement for the superb vscode notebooks.
 Instead it simply offers the opportunity, when working with markdown docs, to include 'live' calculations, results, code samples, comparisons and useful links, using a range of possible scripts.

-The extension is activated when a markdown file is opened in the editor.
+The *hover-exec* extension is activated when a markdown file is opened in the editor.

 Hover script exec in action:
   ![](https://raw.githubusercontent.com/rmzetti/hover-exec/master/Hover-exec.gif)

 ---
 ## Basic hover-exec
-Hovering over lines starting with ` ``` `  (or starting with a single backtick and including an end one) will trigger a hover message with an *exec* command as the bottom line, as in the *gif* above.
+Hovering over lines starting with ` ``` `  (or lines which start with a single backtick and include an end backtick) will trigger a hover message with an *exec* command as the bottom line, as in the *gif* above.
 Hovering over ` ``` ` at the end of a block will trigger the message for the start of the block.
 Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the block) will execute the code in the code block, and produce output.

 ---
 ## Javascript scripts